Syncing 10,000 leads/mo? GET A DEMO

 Google Offline Conversion Tracking

-It enables the importing of conversions that are tracked in another system, such as the company’s CRM, into Google Ads.
+This feature allows you to import conversions that are tracked in another system, such as the company’s CRM, into Google Ads.
 This means that you can better ascertain lead quality according to the volume of offline sales that have been generated.

 How to use Google Offline Conversion Tracking